 Visitors and locals climb Mt.
 Fuji for several reasons:

-- Awe-inspiring views.
-With its iconic cone shape and snow-capped peak, Mt.
+• Awe-inspiring views – With its iconic cone shape and snow-capped peak, Mt.
 Fuji is majestic both from afar and up close.
-Hikers are rewarded with stunning views on clear days.
+On clear days, hikers are rewarded with stunning views.

-- Personal achievement.
-Hiking Mt.
-Fuji is not easy and requires a level of physical fitness and stamina.
-For many, it’s a personal accomplishment to reach the top of the mountain.
+• Personal achievement – Hiking Mt.
+Fuji is not easy and requires physical fitness and stamina.
+For many, reaching the top of the mountain is a personal accomplishment.

-- Bucket list item.
-Many outdoor enthusiasts consider climbing Mt.
+• Bucket list item – Many outdoor enthusiasts consider climbing Mt.
 Fuji a bucket list item.
-It’s also an activity that some people do with friends and family as a memorable shared experience.
+Some people also do it with friends and family as a memorable shared experience.

-- Unique experience.
-About 300,000 locals and visitors hike Mt.
-Fuji every year, meaning that less than 1% of the 30 million annual visitors do it.
+• Unique experience – About 300,000 locals and visitors hike Mt.
+Fuji every year, so less than 1% of the 30 million annual visitors visit the mountain this way.

 When Can You Hike Mt.
 Fuji?